 There is evidence of its early existence in the Bible, when Isaac offers a mixture of milk and snow to his father Abraham.
 Even Alexander the Great was believed to indulge in a dish made of snow, honey, and fruit.
 And there is additional evidence from the times of the Romans and Normans up to today, with the creation of more than 200 different flavors, from fruity blends to creamy, chocolatey ones.

-Shifting timelessly from era to era, ice-cream has become today an iconic symbol of priceless happiness and simplicity.
+Shifting timelessly from era to era, gelato has become today an iconic symbol of priceless happiness and simplicity.
 Check out the most popular gelato flavors you have to try when visiting Sicily.